radar/by_star/README.markdown

 # by_*

-by_* (by_star) is a plugin that allows you to find ActiveRecord objects given certain date objects.
+by_* (by_star) is a plugin that allows you to find ActiveRecord and/or Mongoid objects given certain date objects.

 ## Installation